hrkz/online-sgs-qg-planetary/README.md

   <img src="https://github.com/hrkz/online-sgs-qg-planetary/blob/main/assets/repo-abstract.png" alt="Repository Abstract" width="300"/>
 </p>

-> This repository contains a JAX implementation for the paper ["Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors"](#) submitted to Journal of Fluid Mechanics.
+> This repository contains a JAX implementation for the paper ["Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors"](https://arxiv.org/abs/2511.14581) submitted to the Journal of Fluid Mechanics (JFM).
 It can be used to reproduce results presented in the manuscript.

 ---